just-the-docs/just-the-docs/docs/Products/dxgov/DXvote/wallet-schemes.md

 ## Example
 We will always have a scheme capable of directly controlling the avatar that has the most control and power over the DAO.
 This is closest to what legacy schemes looked like and they were always slow due to needing maximal security as every proposal had the potential to access avatar funds.
 Now we can have even more security for schemes with access to avatar but we can deploy individual schemes designed to move fast and be used for a singular purpose.

-We can deploy schemes meant for specific tasks such as one for Contributor Payments, ENS, SWPR
+We can deploy schemes meant for specific tasks such as one for Contributor Payments, ENS, SWPR, etc